AudiLiew/jfolio/__src/works/jipl_19.md

 ---
-title: 'Japan IPL Express (2017-2019)'
+title: 'Japan IPL Express (2019)'
-projectType: 'Marketing Collateral'
+projectType: 'Art Direction and works'
-projectIntro: 'Graduating from flat vector illustration styling, Japan IPL’s 2017-2019 art direction includes the use of secondary colours and patterns to echo energy, vibrancy and fun.<br><br>The design elements I chose for the transition wraps the quirk and humour of the brand’s mascot, <i>Harry</i>, who is always in a less than ideal situation, as he himself is hairy but represents a brand that strives to give customers smooth skin.'
+projectIntro: 'Graduating from flat vector illustration styling, Japan IPL’s 2019 art direction includes the use of secondary colours and patterns to echo energy, vibrancy and fun.<br><br>The design elements I chose for the transition wraps the quirk and humour of the brand’s mascot, <i>Harry</i>, who is always in a less than ideal situation, as he himself is hairy but represents a brand that strives to give customers smooth skin.'
-code: 'jipl_17_19'
+code: 'jipl_19'
-permalink: /jipl_17_19/ #false #
+permalink: /jipl_19/ #false #
 date: 2022-02-10
 heroImg: 'hero.jpg'
 #mod_date: 2020-01-01
 is_short: true
 eleventyNavigation:
-  key: Japan IPL Express (17-19)
+  key: Japan IPL Express (2019)
   order: 1
 tags:
   - identity